 I recently came across an article with recipes for young garlic in a magazine which I simply cannot recall this morning.
 However, a simple Google search provides scores of young garlic recipes from Shrimp Stir Fry to soup.

-And be sure to watch Garlic is as good as 10 Mothers by Les Blank.
+And be sure to watch Garlic is as Good as Ten Mothers by Les Blank.